sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 1. In the **Test Explorer** window, click the **MyHealth.Client.Core.UnitTests** project and select **Analyze Code Coverage for Selected Tests**.
 This runs the unit tests again, but this time calculates how much of the code is touched while the tests are running.

-    When the run is complete, you will see the Code Coverage Results window pop up.
+1. When the run is complete, you will see the Code Coverage Results window pop up.
 If it does not, you can open it by clicking **Test->Windows->Code Coverage Results**.

     ![Code Coverage results](Images/vs-tex-coverage-results.png "Code Coverage results")

     _Code Coverage results_

-1. Expand the `myhealth.client.core.dll` and examine the coverage results.
+1. Expand **myhealth.client.core.dll** and examine the coverage results.

     You will examine the unit tests in more detail later.